 - ABC's of Complementary Integrative Medicine Clinical Trials

 Students would be given the opportunity to experience the development and/or implementation of mind-body clinical trials conducted within the Integrative Medicine Center and the Department of Behavioral Science.
-The intern may be asked to conduct a thorough literature review that would then be used to define the concept and design of potential studies.
+Interns may be asked to conduct a thorough literature review that would then be used to define the concept and design of potential studies.
 They would also assist in running a clinical trial including study participant recruitment and follow-up, data collection and entry, and basic data analysis.
 Amy Spelman, PhD, is the supervisor of this project.

 How to Apply